 Although the spouses’ lawyers are trained in negotiation, they still need to advocate for their clients.
 A divorce coach has both the expertise and the objectivity to facilitate collaboration.

 Collaborative Divorce is not for every couple.
 Basic knowledge of these common misconceptions can help you determine if it will work for your divorce.
-If you are considering divorce and would like to know what your options are, contact us at Kim Mediation and Law Center for a free 15-minute phone consultation.
+If you are considering divorce and would like to know what your options are, call or contact us at Kim Mediation and Law Center for a free 15-minute phone consultation.